 Tip: Keep elbow straight but not locked.

-6. Wrist Extensor Stretch to Prevent Carpal Tunnel
+6. Wrist Extensor Stretch to Support Comfort

 - Extend Arm: Stretch one arm forward, palm down, fingers pointing toward the floor.